 A student may appear to be of average weight and look healthy, but still have health problems.
 Counseling, individual or group, and sometimes both, is very effective in the long-term treatment of eating disorders.
 Most students are able to maintain most of their usual activities while engaging in the healing process.
 In some instances, however, it can be helpful to take some time off from school for this.

-The counseling center staff is well trained in short-term individual counseling for students with eating disorders.
+Counseling and Psychological Services staff is well trained in short-term individual counseling for students with eating disorders.
 We are able to make appropriate assessments and referrals for further treatment where appropriate.
 A counselor can help a student decide on the best course of treatment to their individual needs.

 Q: I might want to begin counseling, but I’m afraid of what could happen.
 Will my counselor make me give up my eating disorder?